dzackgarza/Notes/Talks/HomotopyTalk.md

 - Hill/Hopkins/Ravenel (2016): = 0 for $n \geq 254$.
 - Kervaire invariant = 1 only in 2, 6, 14, 30, 62.
 Open case: 126.
 - Point: there is a map $\Theta_n/bP_{n+1} \to \pi_n^S/ J$
+- Open question: is there a manifold of dimension 126 with Kervaire invariant 1?

 > Parallelizable/framed: Trivial tangent bundle, i.e. the principal frame bundle has a smooth global section.
 Parallelizable spheres $S^0, S^1, S^3, S^7$ corresponding to $\RR, \CC, \mathbb{H}, \mathbb{O}$.